stephaniebie/book_analysis/README.md

 ### For Developers

-Once in the environment, install the package in editable mode:
+Install the package in editable mode:

 ```bash
 pip install -e .[dev]